You can pay for well-known and expensive software that often limits your choices. Or you can change to free software.

 The author has used a number of distros over the years and admits to being promiscuous when it comes to software.
 If you don't like your first choice, try another.

 SparkyLinux with the Mate desktop environment is the operating system on my computer as I write this.
 SparkyLinux is based on Debian, one of the oldest and most reliable Linux distros.
 Debian can be challenging for new users but SparkyLinux makes Debian easy to use.
-I find the Mate desktop is also easy to use.
-I have also used the "Xfce" desktop and I quite like it too - sometimes I use Sparky Linux Xfce version in Virtualbox, just for a change.
-It's great to have a choice between great desktop environments - others are also available for download from the SparkyLinux website.
+I find the Mate desktop is easy to use.
+I have also used the "Xfce" desktop and I quite like it too - you can have multiple desktop environments installed and select your preference for a particular session at the top right of the login screen.
+Other desktop environments are also available for download from the SparkyLinux website.

 Manjaro is a user-friendly Linux distribution based on the independently developed Arch Linux operating system.
 Manjaro provides all the benefits of the Arch operating system combined with a focus on user-friendliness and accessibility.
 Available in both 32 and 64 bit versions, Manjaro is suitable for newcomers as well as experienced Linux users.
 This writer prefers the Xfce desktop environment but others are also available for download from the Manjaro Linux website.